 - Backchannel can also be overwhelming for you to monitor while you’re also trying to teach.
 Consider deputizing a student or TA to monitor the chat if you use this feature, to make it easier for you to focus on teaching.

 - You can download the full chat history at the end of class, if you want to keep this record.

-You can use Zoom’s breakout rooms functionality to have students do group work.
-As the instructor, you can "travel" from one breakout room to the next, broadcast messages to various rooms, and end the breakout sessions when it is time to regroup.
+You can use Zoom’s breakout rooms to have students do group work.
+Not all of the features that are present in the main session will be present in breakout rooms.
+Still, as the instructor, you can "travel" from one breakout room to the next, broadcast messages to various rooms, and end the breakout sessions when it is time to regroup.

-Your course description in ECAS should make it clear that the online course includes both synchronous and asynchronous participation.
-(By default, most students assume that online courses are self-paced and asynchronous.)
+Your course description (in ECAS or otherwise) should make it clear that the online course includes both synchronous and asynchronous participation.
+(By default, students may assume that online courses are self-paced and asynchronous.)